jieliangang/paper-blast/README.md

 ### Problem 2: Upcoming Bubbles

 Upcoming bubbles will be a random colored bubble of **ONLY** the **present stationary colored bubbles** in the game.
-If any upcoming bubbles happened to be of a color which is removed midway through from the game, the bubble will be updated to a suitable color, which is a color present in the game.
+If any loaded upcoming bubbles happened to be of a color which is removed midway through the game, the bubble will be updated to a suitable color, which is a color present in the game.
+This ensures that the user will not "add" new color to the game if he/she have already cleared the color, to save the number of bubbles he/she have.

 ### Problem 3: Integration